 The Maison, founded in 1965 by Jean Dinh Van – hence its name – breaks all preconceptions of high jewellery with its originality and panache.
-Among all creations by the brand, the Menottes dinh van pieces are claiming their spot as its iconic trademark with a recognisable and inimitable design.
+Among all creations by the brand, the Menottes dinh van pieces claim their spot as its iconic trademark with a recognisable and inimitable design.

 Contrary to most jewellers who try to hide the clasp at all costs, Jean Dinh Van makes it the star of his creations.
-The idea for the Menottes dinh van collection, launched in 1976, was inspired by the difficulty of opening the clasp when taking off a piece.
-After multiple variations and reinterpretations, it is coming back stronger than ever with the introduction of two new impressive pendants into the collection, where decorative stones take the lead.
+The Menottes dinh van collection was launched in 1976 after seeing the difficulty of opening the clasp to take off a piece.
+After multiple variations and reinterpretations, it is back stronger than ever with the introduction of two new impressive pendants into the collection, where decorative stones take the lead.